shebz2023/Med-Record-chain/README.md

 - **Permission-Based Access**: Only doctors granted explicit permission by a patient can access or add to that patient's medical records.
 - **Appointment Booking System**: Patients can book appointments, and doctors have the option to approve or decline each request.
 - **Transparent Record of Access**: Patients have a transparent view of who has access to their data and can revoke access as needed.
+- **Ai Based Doctor Matching**: Patients will add their conditions and doctors will showup accordingly
+- **DeFi Integration**: DeFi integration

 ## 🛠 Tech Stack